YuliaPakhar/ScreenTest/README.md

 ### 3. Result:

-The result is displayed in a div element "result":
+The result is displayed in a div element with id="result":

     <div id="result">12.46</div>